vikrant82/chat-analyzer/docs/overview.md

     - `POST /api/logout`: Logs out the current user.
 - **Chat & Data:**
     - `GET /api/chats`: Lists available chats for the logged-in user.
+    - `GET /api/reddit/posts`: Fetches the top posts for a given subreddit.
     - `POST /api/chat`: Main endpoint to start a chat analysis.
 Streams the response.
     - `POST /api/download`: Generates and returns a downloadable transcript.
     - `POST /api/clear-session`: Clears server-side caches for the user.